Willy Vandersteen: 1980s

 The next decade was one of mixed successes.
-Some of the minor or less successful series ended: Robert en Bertrand, a critical but never a commercial success, folded in 1993, 8 years after Vandersteen had stopped writing the stories.
-Jerom and Bessy both were restyled but disappeared a few years later in 1988 and 1993.
-Pats, later renamed Tits, already disappeared in 1986.Suske en Wiske meanwhile was a steady success, and although the sales have dropped from the peaks of the 1970s continues to be one of the most popular Flemish comics.
+Some of the minor or less successful series ended: Robert en Bertrand, a critical and never a commercial success, folded in 1993, 8 years after Vandersteen had stopped writing the stories.
+Jerom and Bessy both were restyled and disappeared a few years later in 1988 and 1993.
+Pats, later renamed Tits, already disappeared in 1986.

+Suske en Wiske meanwhile was a steady success, and although the sales have dropped from the peaks of the 1970s continues to be one of the most popular Flemish comics.

 Willy Vandersteen created one last new series in 1985: De Geuzen, a historical, humoristic comic set in Flanders in the sixteenth century.
 Similar in theme to the thirty years older Tijl Uilenspiegel, the comic combined many of Vandersteen's passions, including the art of Pieter Brueghel the Elder.
 It contained his most mature, developed characters, compared to the often one-dimensional characters of his earlier series, and reached a graphical level that approached his work for Kuifje.
-The comics were not prepublished and were mostly created by Vandersteen alone, which ensured the quality but also decreased the publication rhythm.
+The comics were not prepublished and were mostly created by Vandersteen alone, which ensured the quality and also decreased the publication rhythm.
 Only ten albums appeared, and the series ended with the death of Vandersteen.